MyNameIsTrez/cinimal/notes.md

 # Questions
 - How badly do I want refs?
 Do I want them to never be NULL?
 If I don't mind the programmer needing to use * and &, then I should use pointers instead
-- Do I want to implement `ptr unknown`, and have that be transpiled to `void *`?
-Or do I want to disallow such polymorphism?
 - No splitting of import statement across multiple lines?